 The WCTP 1.3r1 interface specification that is the basis for ACM Alert Manager – Alert Communicator communication supports neither non-plain text messages (encoded attachments) in addition to plain text messages or transmissions of graphical images in addition to plan text messages.
 For this reason the ACM Profile is required to extend the WCTP 1.3r1 interface specification in a backward transparent manner in order to convey the HL7 evidentiary data associated with WCM (for ECG waveform graphic generation by the ACM Alert Communicator) or to convey a graphical image of the HL7 evidentiary data as produced by the ACM Alert Manager for delivery to an ACM Alert Communicator that has not implemented the algorithms for synthesis of the graphic from the evidentiary data.

-In order for the WCTP server (the ACM Alert Communicator) to signal its willingness to receive and potentially support these IHE ACM Profile WCM specific extensions to WCTP 1.3r1, per the extensions mechanism defined in section 3.6 Protocol Version of the WCTP 1.3r1 interface specification, the DTD response value shall be “IHEPCD-PCD06-V1R1” to indicate support for reception of either or both of the PCD-04 (HL7 evidentiary data) or a graphical image representative of the evidentiary data and for removal of the maximum message length restriction.
+In order for the WCTP server (the ACM Alert Communicator) to signal its willingness to receive and potentially support these IHE ACM Profile WCM specific extensions to WCTP 1.3r1, per the extensions mechanism defined in section 3.6 Protocol Version of the WCTP 1.3r1 interface specification, the DTD response value shall be “wctp-dtd-ihepcd-pcd06-v1r1” to indicate support for reception of either or both of the PCD-04 (HL7 evidentiary data) or a graphical image representative of the evidentiary data and for removal of the maximum message length restriction.
 This version shall presume at a minimum WCTP version 1.3r1 capabilities, with primary emphasis on the ability of the WCTP server (ACM Alert Communicator) to support paired MCR if sent in a wctp-SubmitRequest message from the WCTP client (the ACM Alert Manager) to the WCTP server (the ACM Alert Communicator).

 On wctp-SubmitRequest messages the WCTP 1.3r1 interface specification supports a choice of one of wctp-Alphanumeric (simple text with no MCR), wctp-TransparentData (binary encoded data), or wctp-MCR (simple text accompanied with either unpaired or paired MCR).
 Since only smarter devices, associated with the newest WCTP implementations, are expected to make use of the additional WCM information in the PCD-06 transaction and so as to offload simple non-MCR message WCTP implementations from having to ignore the extensions, the wctp-MCR element tree has been selected as the extension point for the WCM related additional XML elements.